zp100/Transgender_Surgeries/README.md

 This should set up a local instance of the server, which you can access by going to http://localhost:3001/ in a browser.
 This isn't "self-hosting", though: Nobody besides your computer will be able to access it.

 If you also have the capabilities to self-host the project, feel free to do so.
 I probably won't do it myself, but if the person reading this has the knowledge and resources to secure a domain and run the steps above on a (not local) deployment, it *should* work the same as a local server.
-You may need to mess with the port number, though.
-I had to add a lot of tweaks to get it to work regardless if it's run via `node api/index.js`, `vercel dev`, or production, and you'll likely run into similar issues.